 Acknowledgment: Steve Biko statue by Bfluff – Wikimedia Commons licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.

-How to cite this article: Burke, B. (2004) ‘Steve Biko and informal education’, the encyclopedia of informal education, www.infed.org/thinkers/biko.htm .
+How to cite this article: Burke, B. (2004) ‘Steve Biko and informal education’, The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/biko.htm .

 © Barry Burke 2004